gauthamex/k-means/README.md

-Perfect 👍 For a **GitHub repo**, the README should be clear, professional, and developer-friendly.
-Here’s a polished version you can directly use in your repository:

----

 # 🛍️ Customer Segmentation using K-Means

 Customer segmentation project using **K-Means clustering** on mall customers dataset.
 The model groups customers based on **Annual Income** and **Spending Score**, helping businesses design targeted marketing strategies.